isabella232/laravel-share-dialog-docs/docs/listeners.md

 slug: /listeners
 ---

 You can also send email notifications to users when they are given access to an entity.
-ShareDialog fires an `UserAbilityChanged` event when the user's access gets changed and attaches the `SendUserAbilityChangedNotification` listener to it.
+Sharedo fires an `UserAbilityChanged` event when the user's access gets changed and attaches the `SendUserAbilityChangedNotification` listener to it.
 If you want to send an email notification, then add the following in EventServiceProvider:

 ```jsx
 use Geekyants\ShareDialog\Events\UserAbilityChanged;